-Join the Voices for Recovery: Strengthen Families and Communities
+Join the Voices for Recovery: Invest in health, home, purpose, and community

 National Recovery Month (Recovery Month) is a national observance held every September by the Substance Abuse and Mental Health Services Administration (SAMHSA) to educate Americans that substance use treatment and mental health services can enable those with a mental and/or substance use disorder to live a healthy and rewarding life.

 The 2018 theme explores how integrated care, a strong community, sense of purpose, and leadership contributes to effective treatments that sustain the recovery of persons with mental and substance use disorders.

 The observance will work to highlight inspiring stories to help people from all walks of life find the path to hope, health, and wellness.

 There are millions of Americans whose lives have been transformed through recovery and these successes often go unnoticed by the broader population.
 Now in its 29th year, Recovery Month highlights the achievements of individuals who have reclaimed their lives in long-term recovery and honors the treatment and recovery service providers who make recovery possible.
 Recovery Month also promotes the message that recovery in all of its forms is possible and encourages citizens to take action to help expand and improve the availability of effective prevention, treatment, and recovery services for those in need.

 prevention works. treatment is effective. people recover.

 We want to hear your

 story of recovery from drug and alcohol addictions and disorders

 You may want to submit – or encourage others to submit